sksunkai0505/KaiSun0505.github.io/opportunities.md

 and **prepare students to excel in their later careers**.

-**Funded opportunities**, e.g., hourly paid positions in Spring, Fall, and Summer semesters, and GRAs at master's and Ph.D. levels, **are available** subject to specific projects and budgets, student performance, etc.
+**Funded opportunities**, e.g., hourly paid positions in Spring, Fall, and Summer semesters, and GRAs at master's and Ph.D. levels, **are available** subject to specific projects and budgets, student performance and capabilities, etc.

 If you are interested, please email your **CV** and **research interests** to <ins>ksun1@umbc.edu</ins>.